sovorobyov/embedded-commerce-demo/execution-plan.md

 *   **Goal:** Make the website's visual theme dynamically configurable based on the Admin selection.
 *   **Tasks:**
     *   Define basic styling configurations (e.g., color variables, logo URLs) for each branding package (BigCommerce, Miva, Shopware).
-This could be CSS variables, theme objects, etc.
+This could be CSS variables, theme objects, etc. They must match the branding using in the actual websites of the three examples we will have.
     *   Create a mechanism (e.g., a context provider, a top-level layout component) to read the selected branding package from Local Storage.
     *   Apply the corresponding styles dynamically throughout the application:
         *   Update the logo in the Dashboard header.
         *   Adjust color schemes, fonts, etc., on all pages (Landing, Sign Up, Dashboard, Settings, Onboarding, Admin) based on the selected theme.
     *   Ensure the default theme is applied if no selection is found in Local Storage.
+    *   Add a default theme card to the admin page, when the application loads and there's no currently selected theme in the localStorage then have this card be highlighted.
+When there is a theme saved and we select the default theme card, then it should remove the theme selection from the storage.
 *   **Outcome:** The entire website's branding (logo, colors) changes dynamically based on the package selected in the Admin page, providing a configurable look and feel.